 When to Visit

 The park is open year-round and the water portion of Biscayne National Park is open 24 hours a day.
 The best time to visit the park’s islands is from mid-December to mid-April during Florida’s dry season.
-Summer is typically warmer and provides calm seas ideal for snorkeling and diving but visitors should be prepared to battle mosquitoes and thunderstorms.
+Though the summer weather in Florida is typically warmer and provides calm seas ideal for snorkeling and diving, visitors should be prepared to battle mosquitoes and thunderstorms.

 Head to Miami and take the Florida Turnpike (Fla.
 821) south to Speedway Blvd.
 Head south on Speedway for about four miles and turn left (east) onto North Canal Drive.
 Follow that for another four miles until you reach the park’s entrance.